GiuliaLanari/GiuliaLanari/README.md

 ###

 <p align="left">I think, I'm a sunny person and I  like to learn new things.
-I always try to create an atmosphere of serenity in the environment in which I work, but especially with colleagues.
-I have had experiences working abroad that have helped me to grow both on the personal and on the working level.
-I am a very precise and organized person, so in the jobs I did I always held a role of manager, thanks to which I could organize the work of other people and make everything more functional.
-I consider myself a very friendly person and if I see someone in trouble I always try to help, even at work I always try to help my colleagues in order to get a better result.
-My past work has helped me to understand customer demand faster and meet and satisfy more efficiently.
-I’m someone who likes to listen to other people’s opinions without saying a priori that it’s wrong just because it’s different from mine.</p>
+I am attending a training course, my dream is to work as a Front-end and be able to give life to the ideas of customers/ companies!!</p>

 ###